 His tips include standing the subject in the shade and avoiding harsh sunlight – and never standing the tot against a brick wall.
+Having proper camera equipment and accessories can also help improve your photography experience.
+You can find a large selection of artisan leather goods that are perfect for avid photographers at HoldFast Gear.

 DAVID LEVENSON’S TOP TIPS FOR TAKING A MEMORABLE BACK TO SCHOOL PHOTO: